FactVerse Omniverse Adaptor User Guide

 Download the plugin toolkit

-Please visit the following link to download and extract the required toolkit: FactVerse-Omniverse-Adaptor-v1.0.0.zip
+Please visit the following link to download and extract the required toolkit: FactVerse-Omniverse-Adaptor-v1.0.1.zip Toolkit contents:

 Build a digital twin scene